vamsi360/vertx-service-discovery/README.md

 ## How to use the bundle

-You need to add an instance of type _ServiceDiscoveryConfiguration_ to your Dropwizard configuration file as follows:
+You need to add an instance of type _ServiceDiscoveryConfiguration_ to your Vertx configuration file as follows:

 ```
 public class AppConfiguration extends Configuration {